odoo/owl/doc/reference/slots.md

 In this example, the component `Dialog` will render the slots `content` and `footer` with its parent as rendering context.
 This means that clicking on the button will execute the `doSomething` method on the parent, not on the dialog.

+Note: Owl previously used the `t-set` directive to define the content of a slot.
+This is deprecated and should no longer be used in new code.

 ## Reference